jpsember/tokn/README.md

 ```

 It will produce the JSON encoding of the appropriate DFA.
 For a description of how
-this JSON string represents the DFA, see Dfa.rb.
+this JSON string represents the DFA, see `lib/dfa.rb`.

 The toknprocess script takes two arguments: the name of a file containing a
 previously compiled DFA, and the name of a source file.
 It extracts the sequence